snabbco/snabb/README.md

 Netlink documentation is pretty bad.
 Useful resources: [blog post](http://maz-programmersdiary.blogspot.co.uk/2011/09/netlink-sockets.html)

 Make commands that look more like `ip`, or as methods of the interface objects, or both.
 Currently adding metamethods, eg setflags.

+## modules

+`lsmod` needs to parse /proc/modules, the rest are syscalls, except depmod.